Economy of the British Virgin Islands: Business environment

-2017 Government Budget
+2017 government budget

 The most recent national budget to be delivered was the 2017 budget (the Territory's fiscal year runs from 1 April to 31 March).
 That budget presented a picture of declining revenues and increasing costs.
 It was also delivered prior to the devastating effects of Hurricane Irma later in the year, which is likely to have a deleterious effect on the economy and on Government revenues.

 The 2017 budget predicted that 2016 final revenue figures of $310,470,000 which was a decrease of 6.2% from the year before.
 It also predicted recurrent expenditure for 2016 at $288,640,000 which was an increase of 3.6% on the preceding year.
 That would mean a primary budget surplus of $21,830,000 which would be a decrease of 56.6% from the preceding year.

 In addition there was an estimated $21,000,000 of capital expenditure in 2016 (down 38.3% from the previous year), and debt service of $20,200,000 leaving a primary deficit of $19,370,000.
 In 2017, after accounting for transfers to reserves, there is budgeted to be a structural deficit of $31,674,000.
 This was to be financed by new borrowing and transfers from the consolidated fund.

 The Government's total borrowings were $106.5 million, but the Government has also underwritten significant loans made to the BVI Electricity Corporation and the BVI Ports Authority, meaning that the Government's total loan exposure is $178.3 million.

 Much of the Government's increased expenditure arose from staffing costs.
 Staffing consumes 37.7% of Government expenditure, and increased in 2016 by 10.2% from the year before.
 The budget calls for it to increase again, but only by 2.6% in 2017.

 The bulk of Government revenues (60%) comes from taxes on goods and services.
 The next largest segment is payroll taxes, which account for a further 16%.
 Property taxes account for less than 1% of revenue.